Baanjax

 The oldest of the primordial dragons, Nil'Hallowrahk, also known as the Umbrian Dragon, was one of the first creations of Iv.
 Detached and removed from all things, his elemental domain is oblivion, which he personifies.

 Once the protector of the Umbral Portal, Nil'Hallowrahk now stands as the living marker of the void itself.
 The portal he once safeguarded is now sundered completely, its remnants erased by the ascension of Monodono, a being Nil'Hallowrahk took as a protégé during their ascent to godhood.
 This cataclysmic destruction marked the beginning of the desolation of Baanjax, an event that would later be recognized as the first omen of the Day of Dawn.
+Today the void dragon watches over the wound of crudilex that is Baanjax and the pit beneath that drops to hell.
+He empowers those he finds to serve this quest and is particularly fond of the shadow eicio and duergar who tend to live within his dark domain.

 Nhilwim, Of the Shadow Eicio